econtanaka/JODE_Moro_Moslehi_Tanaka/README.md

 - the "divorced_m" column shows the total number of divorced males for that age group,
 - the "separated_m" column shows the total number of separated males for that age group,
 - the "consensual_m" column shows the total number of males who are in a consensual union for that age group,
-- the "married_prev_m" column shows the total number of males who are previously married for that age group (the sum of the divorced and the widowed males. see Appendix A),
+- the "married_prev_m" column shows the total number of males who are previously married for that age group (the sum of the divorced and the widowed males. see Appendix A in the paper),
-- the "registered_prev_m" column shows the total number of males who are previously in a consensual union for that age group (see Appendix A),
+- the "registered_prev_m" column shows the total number of males who are previously in a consensual union for that age group (see Appendix A in the paper),
 - the "unknown_m" column shows the total number of males whose marital status is unknown for that age group,
 - the "married_f" column shows the total number of married females for that age group,
 - the "single_f" column shows the total number of never-married females for that age group,